The width of 5-dimensional prismatoids: Introduction

+\paragraph{Prismatoids and pairs of geodesic maps.} An unbounded polyhedron violating the Hirsch Conjecture was found in 1967 by Klee and Walkup~\cite{Klee-Walkup:d-step}.
+But the bounded Hirsch Conjecture resisted until 2010, when Santos constructed a $43$-dimensional polytope with $86$ facets whose diameter was proved to exceed 43~\cite{Santos:Hirsch-counter}.
+His construction is based on the following statement.

 \begin{theorem}[Santos~\cite{Santos:Hirsch-counter}] If $Q$ is a prismatoid of dimension $d$ with $n$ vertices and width $l$, then there is another prismatoid $Q'$ of dimension $n-d$, with $2n-2d$ vertices and width at least $l+n-2d$.
-In particular, if $l>d$ then $Q'$ violates the (dual) $d$-step conjecture, and also the (dual) Hirsch conjecture. \end{theorem}
+In particular, if $l>d$ then the dual of $Q'$ violates the $d$-step Conjecture, and also the Hirsch Conjecture. \end{theorem}

 Here a \emph{prismatoid} is a polytope having two parallel facets $Q^+$ and $Q^-$ that contain all vertices.
 We call $Q^+$ and $Q^-$ the \emph{base facets} of $Q$.
 The \emph{width} of a prismatoid is the minimum number of steps needed to go from $Q^+$ to $Q^-$, where a step consists in moving from a facet to an adjacent one, crossing a \emph{ridge}.